Skip to content

 Light-box or transmitted-light tracing places the blank over the genuine signature on an illuminated table and traces the shadow of the genuine strokes.
 The result has no carbon or indentation residue.
 Detection relies on dynamic features: traced signatures produced by slow, visually guided pen movement share the pen-speed and tremor profile of simulation, but are even more constrained to the template shape.
 Pen lifts occur at the forger's choice of pausing points, not at the genuine motor programme positions.

-Digital projection tracing is a modern variant.
-An image of the genuine signature (scanned or photographed) is projected onto paper via a data projector or tracing-light table, and the forger traces the projected outline.
-The resulting ink trace may have accurate shape but will exhibit the same slow-pen-speed and retouch indicators as light-box tracing.
-If the document is a printed form with the signature field left blank, the projector may also produce faint background illumination artefacts on the paper surface that are detectable under VSC or UV.
+Digital projection tracing is a modern variant in which an image of the genuine signature is projected onto paper via a data projector or tracing-light table.
+The resulting ink trace may reproduce accurate shape but exhibits the same slow-pen-speed and retouch indicators as light-box tracing.
+On printed forms with a blank signature field, the projector can also leave faint background illumination artefacts detectable under VSC or UV.

 Cut-and-paste in electronic documents is the digital equivalent: the genuine signature is lifted from a scanned document and embedded into a new document.
 Detection relies on metadata forensics (file-creation timestamps, revision history, embedded ICC profiles, image resolution discontinuities at the signature boundary) rather than paper-based examination.

 Auto-forgery is the production by a person of their own signature on a document they later deny executing.
-The signature is genuine in every physical and dynamic sense because it was produced by the signer using their habitual motor programme.
-No pen-speed reduction, no tremor, no retouching, no transfer residue.
-The forensic document examiner, comparing the questioned signature against a genuine exemplar set, will find it consistent with the writer's known range because it is within that range.
+The signature is genuine in every physical and dynamic sense: no pen-speed reduction, no tremor, no retouching, no transfer residue.
+Handwriting comparison finds the questioned signature consistent with the writer's known range, because it is within that range.

 In its pure form, auto-forgery is undetectable by handwriting examination alone.
 The question for the document examiner shifts entirely to document authentication: when was the paper manufactured (paper dating via watermark, chemical analysis of optical brighteners, or physical characterisation of fibre composition)?
 When was the ink deposited (ink dating by solvent ratio degradation, dye fading, or volatile component analysis)?
 Does the printing on the document predate or postdate the signature (intersection analysis under optical microscopy or under VSC)?
 Is the document inserted into an otherwise authentic sequence?
 These questions are answered by techniques outside pure handwriting analysis.

 Auto-forgery appears frequently in contract and will disputes.
 In Patel v.
-Patel (England and Wales, 2015), a property transfer document contained a signature that the defendant's own handwriting examiner conceded was consistent with her writing; the case turned on ink chronology evidence placing the signature years after the document's purported date.
+Patel (England and Wales, [2017] EWHC 133 (Ch)), a property transfer document contained a signature that the defendant's own handwriting examiner conceded was consistent with her writing; the case turned on ink chronology evidence placing the signature years after the document's purported date.
 In Indian succession dispute casework, the Central Forensic Science Laboratory (CFSL) New Delhi has developed protocols for ink volatile component analysis specifically to address backdating in will-related auto-forgery contexts.

 Computer-generated signature images present a related but distinct problem.
 Many document-management systems (DocuSign, Adobe Sign, HelloSign) generate a vector or raster image of a signature from a stylus or touchscreen input and embed it into a PDF.
 The forensic question is whether the signature image in the document was produced by the legitimate signer through the platform, or whether an image extracted from an earlier transaction was re-embedded.
 Detection approaches include: PDF metadata and cross-reference table analysis (forensic PDF analysis tools such as PDF-Parser, Peepdf, and Didier Stevens' tools); pixel-level analysis of signature boundary anti-aliasing (genuine embedded images retain consistent anti-aliasing; copy-paste introduces resolution mismatches); and cryptographic signature verification (documents signed through platforms like DocuSign carry an AATL-trusted digital certificate that can be verified independently of the visible signature image, any tampering with the embedded signature invalidates the certificate).